Team-Irie/Revature-Project-2-Frontend/README.md

 ## Usage

-pull both the revature-project2-frontend and revature-project2-backend from git
-  - you might have to switch to stable branch to get the frontend to work open the backend in your IDE and run it after connecting it to your own db npm install to update local settings ng serve --open to serve a local version of the front end register a new user and explore the pages
+this project is used in conjuction with the backend project: https://github.com/Team-Irie/Restaurant-Reservation-System-Backend

+Ensure that the version of this Front End project is on the stable branch

+ensure that the backend is connected and the environments path is changed to the proper backend url

+'npm install' to update local settings

+'ng serve --open' to serve a local version of the front end

+register a new user and explore the pages

 ## Contributors